Allen-Synthesis/EuroPi/software/contrib/pams.md

 - `Whole` -- whole tone scale (C D E F# G# A#)
 - `Penta` -- pentatonic scale (C D E G A)
 - `Dom 7` -- dominant 7th chord (C E G Bb)
+- `AIN` -- CV control to select one of the preceding options

+The 1/3/5 (+6|7) modes were inspired by the Doepfer A-156 quantizer.

 ## External CV Routing